raspberrypilearning/astro-pi-flight-case-mk2/en/step_6.md

 --- task ---

-You can now insert the camera ribbon cable into the CSI port of the Raspberry Pi.
+You can now insert the camera ribbon cable into the CSI (Camera Serial Interface) port of the Raspberry Pi.

 ![Photo showing the Raspberry Pi in the bottom case part, with the camera cable inserted.](images/camera_cable_pi.jpg)